deepax11/BadCharExplorer1/README.md

 Also added simple test case to demonstrate how can we test our own custom network client

 ##2.
 Created DTOKit to parse APIResponse.
-Made it generic so that it reduces the boilerplates for additional APIRequests Addd simple test case to demonstate how can we test against APIEndpoint.
+Made it generic so that it reduces the boilerplates for additional APIRequests.
+Addd simple test case to demonstate how can we test against APIEndpoint.
 Please note that: characters API response is quite open ended.
 But I belive few properties could be made enum which also conforms to codable protocol.
-This way we can filter character.
+This way we can filter character based on those propeerties easily.

 ##3.
 Added a Flow (FlowProtocol) and RootFlow for intitial presentation and nvigation of ViewControllers